Blue Cod Vs Cod – A Complete Comparison

 - Cardiovascular health

-Blue cod and cod provide a good number of magnesium.
+Both fish provide a good number of magnesium.
 Adding magnesium to your diet could be instrumental in improving sleep quality.
-More so, it helps keep blood pressure levels balanced and stable 8.
+More so, it helps keep blood pressure levels balanced and stable 6.

-Cod contains twice the amount of calcium than blue cod.
+Cod contains twice the amount of calcium.
 Calcium, like magnesium is important for blood pressure and the heart.
-Harvard Health reports calcium helps maintain blood pressure because it helps to control the relaxing and tightening of blood vessels 10.
+Harvard Health reports calcium helps maintain blood pressure because it helps to control the relaxing and tightening of blood vessels 8.

-Blue cod and cod contain almost 500 mg of potassium beneficial for reducing sodium intake.
-It helps the body reduce fluids and rids excess sodium 11.
+Both fish contain almost 500 mg of potassium beneficial for reducing sodium intake.
+It helps the body reduce fluids and rids excess sodium 9.
 This process helps to reduce blood pressure.

 Blue cod has a mild flavor and not oily.
-Its white flesh has a delicate and flaky texture.
+It’s a white fish and the flesh has a delicate and flaky texture.
 The flesh has a medium firmness.
-If the blue cod was caught in the colder months, it might taste more buttery due to a slightly higher fat content.
+If it was caught in the colder months, it might taste more buttery due to a slightly higher fat content.

 Blue cod and cod can substitute for each other due to their similar tastes and textures.
 Blue cod can be cooked using the same methods as cod like roasting, poached, broiled, frying or grilled.